Manutahi railway station: Facilities and operations

 By the mid-1890s Manutahi had a typical rural station layout for the Marton–New Plymouth line.
 An accommodation shelter shed on a passenger platform stood on the main line, with a cart approach from the road, a loading bank, and cattle yards nearby.
 Two passing loops and a backshunt could accommodate around 30 wagons each, reflecting modest but significant freight activity.

 An inventory compiled in 1911 shows Manutahi with an enlarged yard: a 40 ft by 30 ft (12 m by 9 m) goods shed, loading bank, cattle and sheep yards, fixed signals, a shelter shed and platform, and loops that could hold up to 41 wagons, plus a backshunt for a further 27 wagons.
 A hut for the tablet porter was added in 1919 as part of the tablet signalling system on the line.

-As a small intermediate station between Patea and Hāwera, Manutahi was primarily served by mixed trains carrying passengers, mail and freight.
+As a small intermediate station between Pātea and Hāwera, Manutahi was primarily served by mixed trains carrying passengers, mail and freight.
 Regional histories of the Patea district note that early services on the line were slow mixed trains, with later improvements including faster passenger-only services from the late 1920s and the introduction of Standard railcars in 1939 on the New Plymouth–Wellington route, which also passed through Manutahi.

 Freight traffic from the surrounding dairy and sheep farms dominated the station's business.
 The presence of cattle and sheep yards, a substantial goods shed and long loops indicates regular livestock loading and general freight such as fertiliser, farm supplies and produce.